Alaina Castillo - ‘The Voicenotes’ EP review: US star's virtual diary realised with stunning intimacy | NME

 For Alaina Castillo, however, the function on her smartphone would be where she’d record all of her most vulnerable moments.
 The Texas-born singer would whisper or sing emotions and thoughts into her phone to make for a virtual diary.
 It’s a fitting tool for this era.
 Gen Z creatives aren’t just harnessing the power of new technology to be a part of their story, on this occasion it is the story.

-The 21-year-old’s second EP, ‘The Voicenotes’ is an intimate triumph.
+The 19-year-old’s second EP, ‘The Voicenotes’ is an intimate triumph.
 What started as snapshots of fleeting emotions has evolved into something much larger and cohesive.
 The album’s overarching concept and songwriting style bolstered by the direct nature of her songwriting.
 Whereas ‘Antisocial Butterfly’ was a tentative arrival – cautiously showcasing her tendency to flit between being an introvert yet craving human interaction – this four-track EP comes good on showing the raw emotions rattling around her head.

 That pivot to open was influenced by the fact that there’s certainly audience clamouring for that.
 The singer started out by cultivating a fanbase on YouTube where she’d cover artists like Billie Eilish and perform ASMR lullabies, eventually evolving into a songwriter in her own right.
 For this release, she committed to sharing a two versions one sung in English and another in Spanish, a language she’s spoken since a young age.
 A cult following on Instagram has proven that she speaks a universal language: one of heartbreak.